akshit2941/Doc-Chat/README.md

-# DocChat: Your PDF Companion
+# DocChat: Chat With PDF

 DocChat is a Streamlit-based chatbot application that allows you to interact with PDF documents in a conversational manner.
 It leverages a locally stored sentence-transformer model for semantic search and a local GPT model for generating contextual responses.